The Premature Prediction:

 If Harry’s body was recovered from the archway, he now wakes.

-To a shaken and stirred wizarding world, all of whom — the narrow and the broad-minded together — are now left in the position of having to pick up the pieces and try to hammer out a society which is NOT ruled by fear, with a justice system that isn’t a disgrace to the name.
+To a shaken and stirred wizarding world, all of whom — the narrow and the broad-minded together — are now left in the position of having to pick up the pieces and try to hammer out a society which is NOT ruled by fear, and create a justice system that isn’t a disgrace to the name.
 In the aftermath, they may even finally manage to bring themselves to fully enfranchise the Goblins and possibly even consider Nationalizing Elf Service as an intermediate step in enfranchising the House Elves.
 Eventually, when they’ve had another hundred years or so to observe the results, the Centaurs and Merrows may even be willing to open up negotiations with them.

 We might as well underline the message by having Harry’s quest take exactly three days and three nights.

 Tom Riddle remains behind in the spirit realm, perhaps to serve out a term of reparation or atonement in hope of a more appropriate resurrection one day.
 And so does Sirius Black, who would also rather take the chance of a whole new life someday than to attempt to return to the one which he made such a monumental botch of.
 Particularly given that any friends of his still among the living have all moved on without him.

 Well.
 It did read.
 And it covered just about everything except the “gleam” and how that relates to the creation of Voldemort’s simulacrum, and the still questionable significance of Harry having his mother’s green eyes.